Baileymnm1999/Baej/Design/BAEJ.md

 >* Increase FCC to 12 bits and limit to 4096 function calls (easy)
 >* Use a dedicated memory unit to backup entire register file (medium possibly extra credit) 128 bit words

+#### Contingency Plan

+If we continue to run into issues with the proposed plan for f registers as described above, or hit an impassable roadblock, our contingency plan is to only use 15 registers addressed normally which will be required by functions to be backed up on the stack in memory.

 ## Machine Code Formats

 **I**          |<sup>15</sup> OPCODE <sup>12</sup>|<sup>11</sup>    RS    <sup>6</sup>|<sup>5</sup>    RD    <sup>0</sup>|	(1<sup>st</sup> word)
 ​           |<sup>15</sup>                  IMMEDIATE                   <sup>0</sup>|	(2<sup>nd</sup> word)